 2. The Drum Stool / Throne

 The stool that you sit on is known as a ‘drum throne’.
 It’s typically a round padded stool with 3 chrome legs.
 The height of the throne is really down to personal preference but normally you should ensure you can put your feet flat on the floor and your thighs should be sloping downwards slightly.
+We cover more about drum kit posture on the Drum 101 beginner level course.

 3. The Hi-Hats